usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 Eric H. Holder, Jr., Attorney General.

-{% footnotes %}
-{% fnbody 3 %}
-The term &quot;existing facility&quot; is defined in &sect; 35.104 as amended by this rule.
-{% endfnbody %}
-{% fnbody 4 %}
-The Supreme Court in Tennessee v.
-Lane, 541 U.S. 509, 5330534 (2004), held that title II of the ADA constitutes a valid exercise of Congress' enforcement power under the Fourteenth Amendment in cases implicating the fundamental access to the courts.
-{% endfnbody %}
-{% endfootnotes %}

 ## Title II Regulations; 1991 Preamble and Section-by-Section Analysis

 ### Appendix B to Part 35—Guidance on ADA Regulation on Nondiscrimination on the Basis of Disability in State and Local Government Services Originally Published July 26, 1991